 What types of LEDs will we use in electronics?

-There is a wide range of LEDs available, from the usual low-power LEDs to high-power LEDs used in lighting.
-The latter require additional power stages (drivers) to be able to turn them on from an automaton.
+There is a wide range of LEDs available, from the usual low-power LEDs to the high-power LEDs used in lighting.
+The latter require additional power stages (drivers) to be turned on from an automaton.

-Among low-power LEDs, which are the ones we will use most frequently, the most common are the traditional 3mm or 5mm LED packages.
+Among the low-power LEDs, which are the ones we will use most frequently, the most common are traditional 3mm or 5mm encapsulated LEDs.

-We can also find opaque LEDs (diffused) or transparent LEDs (clear).
-Opaque LEDs are designed to “light up” themselves (for example, to make a control panel).
-On the other hand, transparent LEDs are designed to illuminate an area, but not the LED itself.
+You can also find opaque (diffused) LEDs or clear LEDs.
+Opaque LEDs are designed to “light up” themselves (for example, to create a control panel).
+On the contrary, clear LEDs are designed to illuminate an area, but not the LED itself.

 Additionally, we will find LEDs with different angles.
-LEDs with a smaller illumination angle have a narrower beam, so they concentrate the light in a narrow area.
-On the other hand, LEDs with wider angles concentrate a lower amount of light forward, and in return, illuminate a larger area.
+LEDs with a smaller illumination angle have a tighter beam, thereby concentrating the light in a narrow area.
+Conversely, LEDs with wider angles concentrate less light forward and illuminate a larger area in return.

 How much does an LED cost?